Adjusting keyword bids will lower your CPA.

 All bid adjustments are capped at +/-30%

 We present this data in a table within the Improvement, showing cost, clicks, conversions, and CPA.
-We also plot each bid against its simulated CPA on a scatter graph so you can clearly see how performance is impacted at each bid level.
+We also plot each bid against its simulated CPA on a scatter graph to see how performance is impacted at each bid level.

 We'll also show you the keyword's search impression share, and absolute top impression share.

-Once you've reviewed this data and, if you agree, you can apply the Improvement in one-click to Google Ads.
+Once you've reviewed this data, if you agree, you can apply the Improvement in one click to Google Ads.
 If not, you can edit the bid modifier by clicking Adjust or dismiss the Improvement entirely.